urbantreelion/ece350-lab-manual/_lab2/lab2.md

 ### FM flowgraphs

-In this section we build flowgraphs to transmit and receive FM signals that are simulation-only and do not (yet) use the USRP.
+In this first section we build flowgraphs to transmit and receive FM signals that are simulation-only and do not (yet) use the USRP (that will come later in this lab!).

 - Review the theory on [section 5 FM Signals](data/35015-PSK-FSK-12.pdf)